adamayuda/star-wars/README.md

-# 🚀 Simple Instagram home page 🚀
+# 🚀 Simple Star Wars project 🚀

-This project's purpose is to show the code to Berkeley Assets technical team.
-It's a simple page representing Instagram home page built with React.
+Simple react-redux app with login and search pages using `https://swapi.co` api.

+## Live
+* Project is live on `https://fervent-borg-112156.netlify.app/`

 ## What is inside?
 * Redux
 * API integration
-    * On page reload, get user token
-    * Fetching all the posts of the current login user
-* Responsive UI(mobile/desktop)
-  * Top nav bar
-  * Feed
-  * Bottom nav bar(only on mobile)
-* Unit Test above 80%
+* Unit Test above 90%
 * CI
     * Conformity check(eslint and prettier)
-    * Unit test(80% coverage mininum to passe the pipeline)
+    * Unit test(90% coverage mininum to passe the pipeline)
 * CD
     * Automatically deploy on merge in master/main branch